 Finally, this TPMS tool contains a relearn procedure for compatible cars.
 It won’t do the actual relearn but it will show you how to do it.

 The Autel TS408 is compatible with all vehicles that use TPMS, domestic and foreign.
 It works on all tires, including large 37-inch and 35-inch M/T tires.

 The wide vehicle coverage and impressive functionality of this tire pressure monitor reset tool make it ideal for DIY enthusiasts.
-If you frequently work on vehicles it can help you with the programming of sensors, measuring tire pressure, viewing sensor IDs and checking sensor battery level on any car.
+If you frequently work on vehicles it can help you with the programming of sensors, measuring tire pressure, viewing sensor IDs and checking the sensor battery level on any car.

 - Wide vehicle compatibility